axano/CLARIFIER/README.md

 ### Prerequisites

-This tool is designed to work and tested on kali linux.
+This tool is designed to work and tested on kali linux 2017.3.

 Using this tool on another OS may be a pain in the a**.

 Refer to manual.txt for the installation proccess of each packet.

 host